 Sometimes, your child's WhatsApp chats are out of sight.
 Stay informed and involved in their digital world with the right tool.

-A TikTok video went viral on May, 2024.
-In that video, a Kenyan woman narrated that her boyfriend had secretly linked her WhatsApp to his laptop and read her messages without her knowledge.
+A TikTok video shared by a Kenyan woman went viral in May 2024, in which she narrated that her boyfriend had secretly linked her WhatsApp to his laptop and read her messages without her knowledge.

 This incident undoubtedly rings the alarm bell.
 And we can't help but wonder: can someone see my WhatsApp messages from another phone?